The Hostage Princes: Surrender of Abdul Khaliq and Muiz-ud-din to Lord Cornwallis

 Lord Cornwallis instructed the vakils, who had conducted the negotiation, to inform Tipu that he wished to pay a visit to his sons as soon as they arrived at their tents.

 "Abdul Khaliq appeared less serious than yesterday; and when he spoke, was not only graceful in his manner, but had a most affable, animated appearance.
-However, Muiz-ud-din appeared to be the favourite with the vakils; and, at the desire of Ghulam Ali Khan, recited some verses in Arabic, which he had learned by heart from the Koran, and afterwards some verses in Persian, which he did with great ease and confidence, and showed he had made great progress in his education", says Major Dirom.
-"The princes themselves, in the whole of their demeanor showed a degree of gracefulness which clearly discovered that their education had been treated with very particular attention", adds R. Mackenzie.
+However, Muiz-ud-din appeared to be the favourite with the vakils; and, at the desire of Ghulam Ali Khan, recited some verses in Arabic, which he had learned by heart from the Koran, and afterwards some verses in Persian, which he did with great ease and confidence, and showed he had made great progress in his education," noted Major Dirom.
+"The princes themselves, in the whole of their demeanor showed a degree of gracefulness which clearly discovered that their education had been treated with very particular attention," adds R. Mackenzie.

-The Treaty of Srirangapatna (19th March, 1792)
+The Treaty of Srirangapatna (March 19, 1792)

-On 19th March, the young princes, attended and escorted in the same manner as they had first arrived in camp, arrived at the head-quarters at ten o'clock to perform the ceremony of delivering the definitive treaty, [which is now known as the Treaty of Srirangapatna] to Lord Cornwallis and the allies.
-Tipu had already made the first payment of one crore and sixty-five lacs of rupees.
-Upon their arrival, Lord Cornwallis was presented with the parcel containing the treaty in triplicate by Abdul Khaliq, the elder prince.
-After completing the ceremony and delivering the final testimony of their father's submission, the princes took their leave and returned to their tents.
+Tipu Sultan had already made the first payment of one crore and sixty-five lacs of rupees.
+Abdul Khaliq handed over the parcel containing the definitive treaty in triplicate to Lord Cornwallis.
+After completing the ceremony and presenting the final testimony of their father's submission, the princes took their leave and returned to their tents.
 Afterwards, they accompanied Lord Cornwallis to Madras.

 "They are at present in much anxiety to reach Madras, and in particular, to see a ship and a coach.
-A balloon has been described to them; but they wre unwilling to believe in it, even when vouched by the Lord", noted Captain Wight.
+A balloon has been described to them; but they wre unwilling to believe in it, even when vouched by the Lord," noted Captain Wight.

 Return of the Hostages: